Sears secures court approval for additional US$350 million loan

 A Sears spokesman declined to comment on the deal for the US$350 million loan, which U.S. Bankruptcy Judge Robert Drain approved at the hearing.

-The loan adds to US$300 million that banks provided Sears when it filed for bankruptcy protection last month, giving the beleaguered retailer a total of US$650 million in financing.
+The loan adds to US$300 million that banks provided Sears when it filed for bankruptcy protection in October, giving the beleaguered retailer a total of US$650 million in financing.

 "These loans are going to benefit everybody," Drain said.